MChartier/PokedexQuizSkill/README.md

-# PokedexAlexaSkill
+# PokedexQuizSkill
-PokedexAlexaSkill is an Alexa skill built with Node.js that enables users to look up a Pokédex description for any species of Pokémon.
+PokedexQuizSkill is an Alexa skill built with Node.js that enables users to play a quiz game where they attempt to guess the name of a species of Pokémon given a corresponding Pokédex description.

-PokedexAlexaSkill is available for free on the Alexa Skill Store as [Pokedex (Unofficial)](https://www.amazon.com/Matthew-Chartier-Pokedex-Unofficial/dp/B01JVU935W).
-Try it out on any Alexa-enabled device.
+PokedexQuizSkill is available for free on the Alexa Skill Store as [Pokedex Quiz (Unofficial)](https://www.amazon.com/Matthew-Chartier-Pokedex-Quiz-Unofficial/dp/B0721G7JVM).
+Try it out on any Alexa-enabled device!

 ## Setup